What are habilitative services?

 - Promoting independence: The ultimate goal of habilitative therapy is to equip individuals with the skills they need to become as independent and functional as possible in their daily lives.

 Habilitative therapy is crucial for individuals with conditions like autism, Down syndrome, cerebral palsy, and other developmental disabilities.
-Providing early intervention and ongoing support allow these individuals acquire new skills, promote their overall development, and enhance their quality of life.
+Early intervention and ongoing support allow these individuals to acquire new skills, promote their overall development, and enhance their quality of life.

-In contrast, rehabilitative services are designed to help individuals regain functional abilities that have been lost or impaired due to illness, injury, or other health conditions.
+In contrast, rehabilitative services are for regaining skills or functional abilities that have been lost or impaired due to illness, injury, or other health conditions.
 The primary goal of rehabilitative therapy is to restore or compensate for the lost abilities, enabling individuals to return to their previous levels of functioning or adapt to their new circumstances.
 This type of therapy is often used following a stroke, surgery, or a traumatic brain injury (TBI).

 The following is a breakdown of key characteristics of rehabilitative services: